Skip to Main Content

 Give specific examples of the incorporation of service-learning activities, interdisciplinary activities, inquiry-based activities, intercultural learning experiences, or study abroad activities into your courses.
 List courses developed or taught that have any special designation in one or more of these categories.

-G. Academic advising
+G. Academic Advising

 Describe specific responsibilities in advising (if applicable).
 Identify number and level of advisees seen on a regular basis.
 Include an estimate of the approximate time spent per week.
 If applicable, provide a summary of advising evaluations.
 Include a description of any advisor training you have undergone